delomast/maxFounderDiversity/README.md

 </picture>

-A self-supervised neural network algorithm for automatically choosing (or ranking) which populations $s_j$ out of $n>1$ populations to sample broodstock from and in what proportions $\mathbf{c}^\star$ to maximize genetic diversity (or minimize co-ancenstry) in the offspring population.
+A self-supervised neural network algorithm for automatically choosing (or ranking) which populations $s_j$ out of a given $n>1$ populations should we sample broodstock from and in what relative proportions $\mathbf{c}^\star$, inorder to maximize genetic diversity (or minimize co-ancenstry) in an offspring population.

 Input data is either a *set of populations that could be sampled from (with known allele frequencies at a common set of loci)*, or a *co-ancestry matrix*.
 The recommended $k$ number out of $n$ populations to combine are given in the set $\mathcal{H}_k\subseteq\mathcal{H}^\star$.

 Developed with the application of creating base populations for aquaculture breeding programs in mind.

-In the first poster figure.
-It can be observed that out of a given $n=25$ populations, a lower bound $k=10$ an  upper bound $k=18$ populations are recommended to minimize co-ancestry with little diminishing returns.
+In the first poster figure, it can be observed that out of a given $n=25$ populations, a lower bound $k=10$, and an upper bound $k=18$ populations are recommended to minimize co-ancestry with little diminishing returns.
 This respectively corresponds to a $60\\%$ and $28\\%$ reduction in the number of input populations.
 This removal of redundancy, would translate to savings in the monetary-cost and time involved with setting up a breeding program than when the whole $n=25$ populations were to be used.

 The second poster figure, shows the ordered ranking of each of the $25$-population set, by how much they contribute to the variation in the set.